EvanDyson/AttackOnCollege/Sprint 4/Sprint4.md

     * Achievement page

 ### Unit and e2e Testing
-As Stated in previous sprints, testing in cypress has been what has worked best for accurate testing in our project.
-As all front-end functionality in this sprint requires access to the back-end, these tests work both as unit and end to end tests.
+As stated in previous sprints, testing in Cypress has been what has worked best for accurate testing in our project.
+As all front-end functionality in this sprint requires access to the back-end, these tests work both as a unit and end-to-end tests.

-1. Test 1: Allows user to login and add a course, this is something they might actually do interactively
+1. Test 1: Allows a user to login and add a course, this is something they might actually do interactively
-2. Test 2: Inverse of some of the sprint 3 tests, different buttons will be visible on landing page
+2. Test 2: Inverse of some of the sprint 3 tests, different buttons will be visible on the landing page
-3. Test 3: Inverse of some of the sprint 3 tests, different buttons will be hidden on landing page
+3. Test 3: Inverse of some of the sprint 3 tests, different buttons will be hidden on the landing page
-4. Test 4: Navigates to profile page
+4. Test 4: Navigates to the profile page
 5. Test 5: Logs user out
-6. Test 6: Navigates to Achievement Page
+6. Test 6: Navigates to the Achievement Page
-7. Test 7: Navigates to Edit User
+7. Test 7: Navigates to the Edit User
 8. Test 8: Navigates to add assignment

-Note: All of these require the user to be logged in, and as such every one of these tests also logs a profile in, this is a back end supported function, hence why all of these are end to end.
+Note: All of these require the user to be logged in, and as such every one of these tests also logs a profile in, this is a back-end supported function, hence why all of these are end-to-end.

 ## Back-end Documentation